shuftipro/Shuftipro-Verification/README.md

 Below are the quick start instructions.
 Please follow **one** of the following the instructions to integrate Shufti Pro into your project.

 ### Gradle:
 Step 1.
-Add it in your root build.gradle at the end of repositories:
+Add it in your root build.gradle:

 ```sh
 allprojects {